All Episodes

 Okay.

-It's a mathematical equation, okay.
+It's a mathematical equation.

-There's only a finite number of bitcoins, okay.
+There's only a finite number of Bitcoins.

 And then so it's cryptocurrency.

-Okay, I understand that part.
+I understand that part.

-And I said, Well, how come there's only so much?
+And I said, well, how come there's only so much?

 Because of the algorithm.